chenkianwee/yun2infinity/_sources/docs/030/031deploy.md

     # Prevents DNS rebinding attacks
     enforce_domain = false
     ```
-10. change the yun2inf/django/settings.py and input your domain into the allowed host variable and turn off debg.
+10. change the yun2inf/django/yun2inf_project/yun2inf_project/settings.py and input your domain into the allowed host variable and turn off debg.
     ```
     DEBUG = False
     ALLOWED_HOSTS = [".your_domain_name.com"]
     ```

-11. On the AWS install docker and build the new image.
+11. On your server install docker and build the new image.
 After you have build the new docker image for yun2inf.
 Make the appropriate changes in the 'setup_yun2inf.sh'.
     ```
     echo '------------------------------------------------------'
     echo 'Trying to start django container now ...'